ryandavidhartman/ScalaSchool/docs/Basics-sbt.md

 ![Developer Workflow](./imgs/effective-build-tool1.png)

 ### Compiling
-What is it to compile the program?
-It consists of invoking the compiler on all the source files to turn them into executable JVM bytecode.
+What is it to compile a Scala program?
+It consists of invoking the Scala compiler on all the source files to turn them into executable JVM bytecode.
 But first it requires constructing the class pass of the application by resolving and fetching all its library dependencies.
 And possibly it may also require generating parts of the source code or resources like assets, data types and serializers.